IBM Rochester: Products

 The mile-long facility is best known as the plant that produced the AS/400 computer system.
 The AS/400 system was itself an advancement of the System/38 that was introduced several years earlier with an inbuilt Relational Data Base Management System (RDBMS) making it leading edge for its time.
 The AS/400 was later rebranded as the iSeries.
 Development of the OS/400 operating system, now known as IBM i, continues at Rochester.

 IBM Power Systems development is here.

 PureSystems were originally assembled at this site, but are now mainly assembled in New York and Mexico.

 The IBM 3740 Data Entry System was developed at the facility in 1973 and the follow-on IBM 5280 Distributed Data System had its beginnings there, but was transferred in 1981 to the Austin, TX facility, where it was released for production.
 The advent of personal computing swallowed up this type of data entry by 1990.

 The IBM 5110 personal computer was developed and manufactured in the facility.

 IBM Rochester was important to the Summit and Sierra supercomputers.

-RS/6000, now System p, and hard disk development occurred here.
+Some RS/6000, renamed System p, and hard disk development used to happen here.

+The former AS/400 and RS/6000 systems both based on the POWER architecture were consolidated into the PowerSystems initiative.